Overview

 Troubleshooting of Component Size:

-The Kv value indicates the Flow Coefficient of a valve or fitting, representing the Pressure Drop for the calculated Flow Rate.
+The K value indicates the Flow Coefficient of a valve or fitting, representing the Pressure Drop for the calculated Flow Rate.

 Where: